inpsyde/composer-asset-compiler/README.md

 }
 ```

-With the configuration above, then the plugin compiles the package in the case the `WEBPACK_ENV` variable is not defined for in the current environment, then its value will default to  `"development"`.
+With the configuration above, when the plugin will compile the package in the case the `WEBPACK_ENV` variable is not defined in the current environment, then its value will default to  `"development"`.

 ### Dependencies install and update

-As said in the introductory sections of this README, the "building" of assets is done in two steps: first the package dependencies are installed and the one ore more scripts are executed.
+As said in the introductory sections of this README, the "building" of assets is done in two steps: first the package dependencies are installed and only after that one or more *scripts* are executed.

 The **`dependencies`** configuration property defines how to proceed for the first step.